gawati/gawati-docs/docs/source/development/authentication.rst

 Keycloak is a solution for Identity Management (IDM) and Single Sign On (SSO); See `KeyCloak <http://www.keycloak.org/>`_ .

 Keycloak has the following components:
- * Keycloak server – It is an authentication server to store the user information and used to get the access token.
-We need to just redirect client to keycloak server.
+ * Keycloak server – an authentication server to store the user information and used to get the access token.
  * Keycloak adapter – It is a componenet which help us to integrate keycloak in the existing application.

 It needs to be installed and integrated to work with Gawati.
+For an overview of how KeyCloak works in Gawati, see `How Trust and Security works in Gawati <../system/how-authentication>`_

 ************************************************
 Installing & Configuring KeyCloak for Production